Join us for an adventure in flavor!

 3. When it comes to Cuban food, there is no such thing as “too much garlic”.
 Do not skimp on garlic unless you are not fan of it.
 But then again, you wouldn’t be looking for Cuban food… 🙂

-4. Use plenty of fresh lime juice to bring all of the flavors together.
+4. I always use plenty of fresh lime juice to bring all of the flavors together.

-• You can serve vaca frita in tacos, burritos, or burrito bowls.
+• Sometimes, I serve vaca frita in tacos, burritos, or burrito bowls.

 Vaca Frita is a classic Cuban dish where beef is slow braised till fork tender, then fried to crispy perfection.
 It's so good!